tdeboissiere/DeepLearningImplementations/DenseNet/README.md

 Below, results obtained with a network of depth 40, growth rate 12, 3 dense blocks, dropout rate of 0.2 and trained with SGD for 276 epochs.

-All convolutional layer have `bias = True` meaning we don't use a bias parameter for them.
+All convolutional layer have `bias = False` meaning we don't use a bias parameter for them.

 Weight decay (1E-4) is applied to convolutional layers, batch norm parameters and the last dense layer.